 This report found that freshman year course performance—more than background characteristics such as race, gender, socioeconomic status or prior achievement—predicts which students with disabilities are most at risk for dropping out of high school.

-The report, a joint effort of the Consortium on Chicago School Research and the National High School Center, found that absences, course failures, course credits and GPA all can be used to accurately predict whether ninth-graders with disabilities will graduate from high school.
+The report, a joint effort of the UChicago Consortium and the National High School Center, found that absences, course failures, course credits and GPA all can be used to accurately predict whether ninth-graders with disabilities will graduate from high school.

 Identifying these early warning indicators is especially crucial for students with disabilities, who drop out of high school at very high rates.
 Only 50 percent of CPS students with disabilities graduate in five years, compared with 70 percent of CPS students without disabilities.
 The national graduation rate of students with disabilities hovers around 57 percent, according to the U.S. Office of Special Education Programs.

-The new report builds on the findings of a 2007 CCSR report, What Matters for Staying On-Track and Graduating in Chicago Public High Schools, which showed that students who accumulate at least five semester-long credits and fail no more than one core course during their freshman year were nearly four times as likely to graduate.
-CCSR researchers incorporated those measures into an on-track indicator, adopted by CPS and other urban districts as part of their accountability systems, which proved more helpful in predicting graduation rates than either background characteristics or previous achievement.
+The new report builds on previous studies of the Freshman OnTrack metric, which showed that students who accumulate at least five semester-long credits and fail no more than one core course during their freshman year were nearly four times as likely to graduate.
+Consortium researchers incorporated those measures into an on-track indicator, adopted by CPS and other urban districts as part of their accountability systems, which proved more helpful in predicting graduation rates than either background characteristics or previous achievement.

-The report released today demonstrates that this on-track indicator can be applied to the special education population as well.
+The report demonstrates that the Freshman OnTrack indicator can be applied to the special education population as well.
 Students with disabilities who are “on-track” are three- to six-times more likely to graduate than their off-track counterparts, according to the report.